ansahtackie/Pre-onboarding-Runbook/README.md

 ## Objective

-The goal of this career simulation was to use the knowledge of Windows operating system and management techniques to solve a problem and write a runbook to document the findings.
-The deliverable for this project involved demonstration of understadning of asset and invetory management, system administration, computer languages,interpersonal skills, problem solving, and writing.
+This career simulation aimed to use the knowledge of the Windows operating system and management techniques to solve a problem and write a runbook to document the findings.
+The deliverable for this project involved demonstrating an understanding of asset and inventory management, system administration, computer languages, interpersonal skills, problem-solving, and writing.

 ### Skills Learned